Kilauea Iki Trail

 Kilauea Iki Trail travel tips and FAQs

-Best time of the day to do the Kilauea Iki hike
+Best time of the day to do the Kilauea Iki hike?

 Mornings or evenings are the best times of the day to do the Kilauea Iki hike.
-Afternoons can be hot and there is no shade on the crater floor portion of the hike.
+Afternoons can be hot, and there is no shade on the crater floor portion of the hike.
 Make sure to carry enough water with you on the hike.

 Are there restrooms at Kilauea Iki Trail?

-Stay on the designated Kilauea Iki Trail
+Stay on the designated Kilauea Iki Trail.

 Make sure to follow the park rules and trail boundaries and signs.
 Stay on the trails.
 Wandering off the trail here can be dangerous due to unexpected collapses and cracks in the surface.

-Follow the Ahu (stacked rocks) to find your path
+Follow the Ahu (stacked rocks) to find your path.

 The park rangers here often mark trail paths with a small pyramid of lava rocks which are called ‘ahu’.
 Do not change the rock stacks or create your own, please!

-Where to eat near Kilauea Iki Trail
+Where to eat near Kilauea Iki Trail?

 The only place to eat inside the Hawaii Volcanoes National Park and near the Kilauea Iki Trail is The Volcano House.
 There is a restaurant here called The Rim At Volcano House and a Lounge for quick snacks.

-I highly recommend packing your food on the way to the park, that way you can eat after your hike.
+I highly recommend packing your food on the way to the park.
+That way, you can eat after your hike.
 We packed food from a local restaurant on the way from Hilo and ate after the hike.

 What else can you do after the Kilauea Iki crater hike

-• Go to the Volcano house and admire the views from the Halema`uma`u crater overlook
+- Visit Volcano house and admire the views from the Halema`uma`u crater overlook

-• Visit the Sulphur Banks and Steaming Bluff
+- Visit the Sulphur Banks and Steaming Bluff

-• Stay for the lava glow after dark from the Devastation Trail overlook
+- Stay for the lava glow after dark from the Devastation Trail overlook

 Below are the essentials you should pack for the Kilauea Iki hike:

-• Water in a reusable water bottle
+- Water in a reusable water bottle

-• Snacks and maybe lunch/dinner
+- Snacks and maybe lunch/dinner

-• Sunscreen
+- Sunscreen

-• Sunglasses
+- Sunglasses

-• Cap or hat
+- Cap or hat

-• Backpack with first aid kit and other essentials
+- Backpack with first aid kit and other essentials

-• Hiking shoes, sneakers will work too
+- Hiking shoes, but sneakers will work as well

-• Rain jacket as it can rain anytime in Hawaii
+- Rain jacket, as it can rain anytime in Hawaii

-• Headlamp or phone light for the lava cave
+- Headlamp or phone light for the lava cave

 Hawaii Volcanoes Park hours and admission fees

-Kilauea Iki Trail is inside Hawaii Volcanoes National Park which is open 24 hours a day, all year, even on holidays.
-You need to pay the below entrance fee to visit the Hawaii Volcanoes National Park.
+Kilauea Iki Trail is inside Hawaii Volcanoes National Park, which is open 24 hours a day, all year, even on holidays.

-• Private Vehicle ($30, valid for seven days)
+- Private Vehicle ($30, valid for seven days)

-• Motorcycle ($25, valid for seven days)
+- Motorcycle ($25, valid for seven days)

-• Individual/Bicycle ($15, valid for seven days)
+- Individual/Bicycle ($15, valid for seven days)

 Final takeaways: Hiking the Kilauea Iki Trail